 Sometimes it doesn't even have to do with the sheer number of seasons or episodes to explain why some shows just cannot be viewed in their entirety.
 There are shows that bounce around from network to network due to poor ratings, and some even shift media altogether.
 Those are particularly hard to keep up with.

 Bugs Bunny and friends debuted in Looney Tunes in 1930.
 Over that time there have been many different incarnations and iterations, but at the end of the day, they're still all Looney Tunes.
-So if you were alive almost 90 years ago, good for you, but that's not likely, and even if it's the case, you'd need to take a good long look at your life if you somehow had consumed every minute of Looney Tunes.
+So if you lived almost 90 years ago, good for you, but that's not likely, and even if it's the case, you'd need to take a good long look at your life if you somehow had consumed every minute of Looney Tunes.

 General Hospital debuted in April 1963.
 The largest demographic of GH viewers are women ages 25-54.
 Even if you (quite generously) take 25-year-olds as the largest contributors to this demographic, someone that age in 1963 would now be 80, just over the average life expectancy in the US.
 Besides, who can follow those daytime soap plotlines over 13,000+ episodes?